tandrasfay/recent-quakes/README.md

 Objective
 ---------

-The objective of this assignment is to improve the data handling of the code by upgrading from the deprecated data source to the new data source which uses a different data format called [JSON](http://en.wikipedia.org/wiki/JSON).
+The first objective of this assignment is to improve the data handling of the code by upgrading from the deprecated data source to the new data source which uses a different data format called [JSON](http://en.wikipedia.org/wiki/JSON).

 Since we are working with live data we also need to cache the data so that we can reliably re-run the code using the same data (or optionally with the live data).

-We would also like to be able to see data for earthquakes in states other than Alaska, so the next part of the assignment requires [refactoring](http://en.wikipedia.org/wiki/Code_refactoring) the code to parameterize the function definition instead of relying on the hard-coded values.
+The second objective is that we would like to be able to see data for earthquakes in states other than Alaska, so the next part of the assignment requires [refactoring](http://en.wikipedia.org/wiki/Code_refactoring) the code to parameterize the function definition instead of relying on the hard-coded values for latitude and longitude of the bounding box around the region of interest.

 This assignment features two main roles: the Data Curator and the Visualizer.
 All 4 members of your vertical group should work together